-Imports of bakery products such as bread, cakes, biscuits, cookies from countries outside the EU must meet the same or equivalent food hygiene and compositional standards and procedures as food produced in the UK or other EU Member States.
+Imports of bakery products such as bread, cakes, biscuits and cookies from third countries must meet the same or equivalent food hygiene and compositional standards and procedures as food produced in GB.

 You do not normally need a health certificate to import these products.

 Although you don’t usually need a health or hygiene licence to import food, many foods from third countries do require licences for trading purposes and may be subject to quotas.

 The Rural Payments agency (RPA) provides further information on import licenses